Financials and budgeting

 The tools and equipment needed for construction projects.
 This can include anything from cranes to jackhammers.

-Step 3: Divide your overhead costs by your direct expenses to determine your overhead rate.
-This percentage will be a general estimate, and it doesn’t take into account that some projects could experience more overhead than others.
+Divide your overhead costs by your direct expenses to determine your overhead rate.
+This percentage provides a general estimate, though some projects may experience more overhead than others.

-Step 4: Use this determined percentage rate to calculate overhead for future projects.
-Once you figure out your overhead rate, you’ll be able to estimate projects more accurately.
+Use the percentage rate to calculate overhead for future projects.
+Once you know your overhead rate, you’ll be able to estimate projects more accurately.

 Example of calculating construction overhead costs: